The Meditative Mind: How Sitting Still Can Turn Back the Brain’s Clock

 Close your eyes and feel your breath move.

-When thoughts come (and they will), silently say: “Thinking.”
+When thoughts come (and they will), silently say: “thinking.”

 Gently return to your breath.

-Brains adore repetition.
+Brains absolutely adore repetition.
 It’s how habits form, and more importantly, how neurons fire together and wire together.
 The more consistently you meditate, the more your brain expects and prepares for it.

 The Skin Deep Approach vs. the Synapse Deep Approach